 November 2017, NeFCA dissertation award

 In previous years, a NESCOR dissertation award (for Dutch dissertations) and a Flemish Dissertation Award were awarded alongside each other.
 From 2017, one NeFCA Dissertation Award will be awarded for Dutch and Flemish dissertations together.
 The award aims to acknowledge excellent dissertations in the field of Communication Sciences and wants to recognize the quality of doctoral research in the Netherlands and Flanders.
-For further information see: NeFCA dissertation award
+For further information see: NeFCA Awards

 Anika Batenburg is the winner of the NeSCoR Dissertation Award 2015, for her PhD dissertation “Being on-line together”.
 (VU University, 2015).